DrasilOrg/Notes/human-readable code/New Variants.md

 Qita is an extension of [Penny](#penny) that adds connotation to `constants.py` file: data file.
 I'm not including the other files because they are unchanged.
 By default, we expect that “data files” have their comments aligned (or perhaps organized differently -- the data that passes to the code generator does not necessarily need to be a series of assignments, but can be something that the code generator can readily use to generate a table of values or ...).

-### "Software Requirements → ICO Program Requirements" Choices
+### "Software Requirements Specification → ICO Program Requirements" Choices

 #### *Scenic*